-(4) The amounts reported in this column represent the grant date fair value of the option awards granted during the year ended December 31, 2010, calculated in accordance with FASB ASC Topic 718.
+(4) The amounts reported in these columns represent the grant date fair value of the option and stock awards granted during the year ended December 31, 2010, calculated in accordance with FASB ASC Topic 718.
 For a detailed discussion of the assumptions used in estimating fair values, see Item 2 ("Financial Information - Stock-Based Compensation").

 (5) Represents amounts payable to Ms. McConnell pursuant to a termination agreement.
-As discussed in "Termination Agreement" and Item 7 ("Certain Relationships and Related Transactions, and Director Independence") below, pursuant to the termination agreement, Ms. McConnell is entitled to receive \$120,000, as severance, payable over a two year period and to be reissued 12,576,811 shares of common stock she had previously contributed to capital as an accommodation to us.
-The reissuance of the shares to Ms. McConnell is not compensation since Ms. McConnell had previously owned the shares and had contributed them to our capital as an accommodation to us since we did not then have a sufficient number of authorized shares to issue shares to third parties.
+As discussed in "Termination Agreement" and Item 7 ("Certain Relationships and Related Transactions, and Director Independence") below, pursuant to the termination agreement, Ms. McConnell was entitled to receive \$120,000, as severance, payable over a two year period and to be reissued 12,576,811 shares of common stock she had previously contributed to capital as an accommodation to us.
+The shares reissued to Ms. McConnell had previously been owned by her.
+She had contributed them to our capital as an accommodation to us since we did not then have a sufficient number of authorized shares to issue shares to third parties.
 See Item 7 ("Certain Relationships and Related Transactions, and Director Independence - Certain Relationships and Related Transactions").
 When our authorized capitalization was increased, Ms. McConnell was reissued her shares.
+Pursuant to a settlement agreement entered into between Ms. McConnell and us in November 2011, the severance amount was reduced to \$55,000 and she was paid the balance due to her.